-These services are funded through The National Lottery Community Fund and The Northwood Charitable Trust.
+These services are funded through The National Lottery Community Fund , The Northwood Charitable Trust and The MacDonald Charitable Trust.

 The Dad’s Project was established following a successful environmental pilot project which redeveloped the outdoor play area and the development of a community garden at the Centre.
 The aim of the project is: “To involve young dads from an identified area of deprivation in a meaningful initiative that will encourage them to positively improve their health, wellbeing, employment and educational opportunities.”